lanceman2/Quickstream_dev/README.md

 A filter with no inputs is a source filter.
-It may get "input" from something other than the stream, like a file, or a socket, but those kinds of inputs are external from the faststream, that is they do get any input from the faststream circular buffer.
-So in a more global sense that may not be sources, but with respect to faststream they are sources.
+It may get "input" from something other than the stream, like a file, or a socket, but those kinds of inputs are external from the quickstream, that is they do get any input from the quickstream circular buffer.
+So in a more global sense that may not be sources, but with respect to quickstream they are sources.

 ### Sink

 A filter with no outputs is a sink filter.
-It may write "output" to something other than the stream, like a file, a socket, or display device, but those kinds of outputs are external from the faststream, that is they do not read a faststream circular buffer using the faststream API.
-In a more global sense that may not be sinks, but with respect to faststream they are sinks.
+It may write "output" to something other than the stream, like a file, a socket, or display device, but those kinds of outputs are external from the quickstream, that is they do not read a quickstream circular buffer using the quickstream API.
+In a more global sense that may not be sinks, but with respect to quickstream they are sinks.

 ## Interfaces

-faststream has two APIs (application programming interfaces) and some utility programs.
+quickstream has two APIs (application programming interfaces) and some utility programs.
 The main parts are:

-- a filter API **libfsf**: which is used to build a faststream filter dynamic shared object filter modules.
+- a filter API **libqsfilter**: which is used to build a quickstream filter dynamic shared object filter modules.
-- a stream program API **libfs**: which is used to build programs that run a faststream with said filters.
+- a stream program API **libqsapp**: which is used to build programs that run a quickstream with said filters.
-- the program **fsrun**: which uses *libfs* to run a faststream with said filters.
+- the program **qsrun**: which uses *libqs* to run a quickstream with said filters.

 ## OS (operating system) Ports

-Debian 9 and maybe Ubuntu 18.04
+Debian 9 and Ubuntu 18.04

-## Prerequisite packages
-Building and installing faststream requires the following debian package
-prerequisites:
-- graphviz
-- graphviz-dev
-- imagemagick
-- make

 ## Similar Software Projects

-Most other stream flow like software projects have a much more particular scope of usage than faststream.
+Most other stream flow like software projects have a much more particular scope of usage than quickstream.
 These software packages to similar things.
 We study them and learn.

 - **GNUradio** https://www.gnuradio.org/